retr0gr4d3/Rooocus/readme.md

 - Maximum number of images that can be generated reduced from `32` to `8`.
 - Changed UI theme to the certified retrograde standard.
 (Red and Black)
 - Fixed the appearance of the Generate button on long/mobile views.
+- Added Turbo, intended to be used with [TurboVisionXL](https://civitai.com/models/215418?modelVersionId=255474).
+It will not auto-fetch the model, you will need to grab it from the link.

 <details>
     <summary>Original README</summary>